-Strangely enough, for all the years I’ve been writing about blogging and for all the articles on this blog that are about blogging (more than 25%, 443, are specifically about blogging), I almost never get any email from anyone asking questions that I’ve either covered or not covered.
-I figure that means everyone who’s online must already know these things… right?
+For all the years I’ve been writing about blogging and for all the articles on this blog that are about blogging (more than 25% are specifically about blogging), I almost never get any email from anyone asking questions that I’ve either covered or not covered.
+That means everyone who’s online must already know these things… right?

-I decided to not only write about it, but not necessarily include the questions.
-Therefore, I’m only posting answers, 6 in fact, that I gave to these folks, in the order I gave the answers.
-See, this is called being creative because I’m sure I’ve written some of these things before in a different way.
+Therefore, I decided to not only write about it, but not necessarily include the questions.
+I’m only posting answers, 6 in fact, because I think that’s enough to give enough information to be helpful.
+This is called being creative because I’m sure I’ve written some of these things before in a different way.
 It never hurts to reinforce stuff as long as you can find a way to change it up I say.

 Many people who suggest blog commenting say it’s best to try to find blogs that are in your niche to do it.
 That’s not a bad idea but don’t be so finite that it’s hard to find blogs that fit.

-Another place is on Twitter, as there are lots of clients that allow you to schedule posts to show there when they go live, and then you can schedule previous posts also, as well as add hashtags.
+Another place is on Twitter, as there are lots of Twitter applications that allow you to schedule posts to go live later, sometimes 6 months to a year in advance.
+You can also schedule previous posts as well as add hashtags.
 That strategy works great.

 Second, guest posting is a way to help get noticed… kind of.
 I have to admit I’m not all that big on guest posting as a strategy, though it’s touted often enough.
 The problems with guest posting are: